Introduction to Destructor in C++

 How does Destructor work in C++?

-- Before the base classes, the destructor of non-static members is called.
-Destructors of both virtual and non-virtual base classes are called in the reverse order of their declaration.
+- The compiler calls the Destructor of non-static members before calling the Destructor of base classes.
+Additionally, the compiler calls the destructors of virtual and non-virtual base classes in reverse order of their declaration.

 Syntax of Destructor

 Destructors in C++ are preceded by the tilde(~) sign.
-Below mentioned is the basic syntax of destructor:
+Below mentioned is the basic syntax of Destructor:

 Syntax: